agvicente/final-project/fase1/artigo_completo_metodologia.md

 ---

-**Document Version**: 2.0
+**Document Version**: 3.0
 **Last Updated**: October 2025
-**Status**: Enhanced with Modular Pipeline and Individual Analysis
+**Status**: Optimized for Large-Scale CPU Training
 **Major Updates**:
-- Extended to 9 algorithms with computational complexity analysis
+- Extended to 10 algorithms with computational efficiency optimizations
-- Modular DVC pipeline with individual algorithm stages
+- LinearSVC, SGDClassifier, and SGDOneClassSVM for scalable SVM training
+- CPU-optimized MLP with SGD solver and early stopping
-- Comprehensive individual algorithm analysis system
+- Comprehensive optimization framework achieving 10-100x speedup
-- Advanced result organization with timestamp management
-- Performance optimization strategies for large-scale deployment
+- Detailed justification of optimization strategies for academic rigor
+- Updated timeline: 25-45 hours (vs. weeks for unoptimized approaches)
+- Complete large-scale deployment guidelines

 **Authors**: [To be specified]
 **Institution**: [To be specified]